 Tea has long been known for its various health benefits, from boosting the immune system to aiding digestion.
 But did you know that certain types of tea can also provide support for lung health?
+With the increasing levels of air pollution and the prevalence of respiratory illnesses, it’s essential to consider ways to keep our lungs healthy.

 In this article, we’ll explore some of the best types of tea that can support lung health, including their unique properties and how they may help to alleviate symptoms of respiratory issues.